saultcollege/mysql-syntax-basics/content/docs/ddl/tables.md

 ## Alter

-Most aspects of a table may be altered using the `ALTER` statement:
+Most aspects of an existing table may be altered using the `ALTER` statement:

 ```mysql
 ALTER TABLE <table_name>